 Learn of Alaska’s diverse Native cultures at the Alaska Native Heritage Center.
 Spread across 26 acres, the Center includes six traditional village settings surrounding a two-acre lake.
 Within the Welcome House, Alaska elders and youth celebrate their traditions together while the beats of their drums move gathering crowds.

 For a prehistoric look at Alaska, check out the fossils and artifacts at the Alaska Museum of Science & Nature.
 A survivor of Alaska’s pioneer era, the Oscar Anderson House in Elderberry Park, was built in 1915 by a Swedish immigrant.
 Listed on the National Register of Historic Places, many of the original artifacts belonging to the family remain in the home to this day.

-Just outside of downtown, Earthquake Park commemorates the 1964 Good Friday Earthquake - the most powerful tremor ever recorded in North America.
-See where huge tracts of land slid into the inlet, destroying 75 homes.
-For a first-hand experience visit the Alaska Experience Theatre and learn more through a movie, photo displays and the “Safequake Theatre.”
+For a first-hand experience with the 1964 Good Friday Earthquake - the most powerful tremor ever recorded in North America - visit the Alaska Experience Theatre and learn more through a movie, photo displays and the “Safequake Theatre.”

 More than 800 take-offs and landings occur on a peak day at the world’s busiest float plane base, Lake Hood.
 Nearby, the Alaska Aviation Museum displays vintage aircraft and tells the story of Alaska’s unique aviation history.

 Those interested in Alaska’s early indigenous life should also visit the Alaska Heritage Museum at Wells Fargo, which holds one of the largest collections of Alaska artifacts, and Eklutna Historical Park, a cemetery with colorful spirit houses and the Saint Nicholas Russian Orthodox Church – the oldest standing building in the greater Anchorage area.